Former US Secretary of State Colin Powell dies | DW | 18.10.2021

 Powell was the first Black US secretary of state and served between 2001 and 2005 under the Bush administration.
 He was known as a moderate Republican.

-"General Powell is an American hero, an American example, and a great American story," George W. Bush said as he announced Powell's nomination.
+"General Powell is an American hero, an American example, and a great American story," former president George W. Bush said as he announced Powell's nomination.

 "In directness of speech, his towering integrity, his deep respect for our democracy, and his soldier's sense of duty and honor, Colin Powell demonstrates... qualities that will make him a great representative of all the people of this country."

+Powell caused a stir with a speech in February 2003 to the United Nations Security Council about the alleged existence of weapons of mass destruction in Iraq.
+The evidence he presented was later proven to be false.

+"It's a blot... and will always be a part of my record.
+It was painful.
+It's painful now," Powell said in a 2005 interview with ABC News.

-Prior to that, he served a tour in the Vietnam War as well as a White House Fellowship under President Richard Nixon from 1972 to 1973.
+Prior to his role as secretary of state, he served a tour in the Vietnam War as well as a White House Fellowship under President Richard Nixon from 1972 to 1973.

 He also became Ronald Reagan's National Security Advisor in 1987, while maintaining his military position as a lieutenant general in the US Army.
 As a four-star Army general, he was also chairman of the military's Joint Chiefs of Staff under President HW Bush during the 1991 Gulf War in which US-led forces expelled Iraqi troops from neighboring Kuwait.